 Obituary: Christopher Noel Scott

-Christopher Noel Scott, 53, of Parkersburg, WV, passed away the morning of April 11, 2021 after a long, well-fought battle against kidney disease and diabetes.
+Christopher Noel Scott, 53, of Parkersburg, WV, passed away the morning of April 11, 2021 after a long illness.

-Chris was born on November 4, 1967 at St. Joseph’s Hospital in Parkersburg, WV.
+He was born on November 4, 1967 at St. Joseph’s Hospital in Parkersburg, WV.
 He graduated from Parkersburg South High School in 1986.
-He then graduated from West Virginia University at Parkersburg with a degree in Industrial Maintenance and obtained multiple certificates in welding, and had a successful career in the oil and gas industry.
+He then graduated from West Virginia University at Parkersburg with a degree in Industrial Maintenance and obtained multiple certifications in welding, and had a successful career in the oil and gas industry.

-Chris is survived by his wife of 19 years, Jodi, and their three children, Ethan, Luke, and Hallie, and their dogs Sidney, Roxy, and Heidi.
-He is also survived by his parents, Anita and Paul (aka Johnny) Scott, as well as his older brother Paul (Susie) Scott, and younger sister Heather Campbell.
-He is also survived by several loving aunts and uncles, nieces and nephews.
+He is survived by his wife of 19 years, Jodi; their three children, Ethan, Luke, Hallie; dogs, Sidney, Roxy, Heidi; parents, Anita and Paul (Johnny) Scott; older brother, Paul (Susie) Scott; younger sister, Heather Campbell; mother in law, Emily Greathouse (Richard Johnson); father-in-law, Danny Greathouse; two sister-in laws, Jill Lane, Jessica (Kerry) Anthony; as well as several loving aunts, uncles, nieces and nephews.

-Chris is preceded in death by his maternal grandparents, Ted and Wilma Riddle, and paternal grandparents, Paul and Winifred Scott, and his sister-in-law, Jaime Greathouse.
+Chris is preceded in death by his maternal grandparents, Ted and Wilma Riddle; paternal grandparents, Paul and Winifred Scott; sister in law, Jaime Greathouse.

-Visitation begins Friday, April 16 from 5pm till 8pm, and Saturday, April 17, from 11am till noon at Sunset Memorial Funeral Home in Parkersburg, WV on DuPont Road, with a funeral service and internment to follow on Saturday after visitation.
+Visitation will be 5 p.m. to 8 p.m.
+Friday April 16, 2021 at Sunset Memorial Funeral Home.
+Funeral service will be 12 p.m.
+Saturday April 17, 2021 at the funeral home with Pastor Patrick Riddle officiating, with visitation one hour prior to service.
+Entombment will follow at Sunset Memory Gardens.
+An online guestbook is available for condolences at www.sunsetparkersburg.com

 Copyright 2021 WTAP.
 All rights reserved.